 Salons and spas

-Beauty salons, nail bars, tattoo and massage studios, physical therapy businesses and spas across England are able to reopen safely from Monday 13 July 2020.
+Beauty salons, nail bars, tattoo and massage studios, physical therapy businesses and spas across England were able reopen safely from Monday 13 July 2020.

 Restaurants and pubs - sale of takeaway food